LaClimSx/data-story-datasentinels/docs/index.markdown

 By tracing these interactions over time, we can better understand how conflict moves through Reddit: when it escalates, when it stalls, and why large-scale breakdowns are far less common than they might appear.

+**Disclaimer**: Throughout this page, we use ‘conflict’ as shorthand for negatively framed cross-subreddit references.
+This includes criticism, mockery, and disapproval — not necessarily coordinated hostility or sustained antagonism
 <div markdown="0">
 {% include intro_plot.html %}
 </div>